simonsobs/nemo/README.md

 *It is* the pipeline, that has been used for the two-season ACTPol cluster catalog [paper](http://adsabs.harvard.edu/abs/2017arXiv170905600H).
-See `examples/equD56/README.md` if you would like to re-create the cluster catalog produced for the E-D56 field.
+See `examples/equD56/README.md` if you would like to re-create the cluster catalog produced for the E-D56 field, and `examples/AdvACT/` if you want to see example .par files currently being used for the AdvACT cluster search.

 This code was originally posted "as is", in time for the Feb 2017 meeting, and it is still in need of a tidy up.
-There are several different types of filters and options to play with, but the only one which is well-tested and recommended at the moment is the single-frequency RealSpaceMatchedFilter.
-Again, see `examples/AdvACT` and `examples/equD56` for examples of its use.
+There are several different types of filters and options to play with, but the only one which is well-tested and recommended at the moment is the RealSpaceMatchedFilter.
+Again, see `examples/AdvACT` (multi-frequency) and `examples/equD56` (single frequency) for examples of its use.

-Note that the catalog matching and (static) web page generation code in `nemo` is disabled, as that's all now handled by the [sourcery](https://github.com/mattyowl/sourcery) package, which runs a live, editable web database.
+Note that the catalog matching and (static) web page generation code that was in `nemo` has been removed, as that's all now handled by the [sourcery](https://github.com/mattyowl/sourcery) package, which runs a live, editable web database.

 Catalogs produced by nemo can also be fed into the [zCluster](https://github.com/ACTCollaboration/zCluster) code, for estimating cluster photometric redshifts.